aqualanja/youlikehitsbot/README.md

 # How To Use
- Change the login infos at the end of the script
+ * Change the login infos at the end of the script "testBOT = YLH("USERNAME", "PASSWORD")"
- "# here we start.
-Fill the line below with your Youlikehits username and your password testBOT = YLH("USERNAME", "PASSWORD") testBOT.open_link()"
+ * Then python ylhbot.py